-The old-fashioned tour trolley rumbles along the cobblestone streets of San Miguel de Allende.
+The old-fashioned tour trolley rumbles along the cobblestone streets of San Miguel de Allende, Mexico.

 “Look inside those open doors!” gushes our trolley guide.

-Hidden behind the large half-open doors fronting the streets of this colonial Mexican town, we glimpse magnificent Baroque and neo-Gothic mansions, built around garden courtyards with fountains; many house boutique hotels, designer shops, restaurants and art galleries.
+Hidden behind the large half-open doors, we glimpse magnificent Baroque and neo-Gothic mansions, built around garden courtyards with fountains.
+Many house boutique hotels, designer shops, restaurants and art galleries.

 Apart from being fun, the trolley ride gives you a good overview of the key San Miguel de Allende attractions.

-Then over the course of your visit, you can return to the different sights and enjoy exploring them more leisurely.
+You can then return to the different sights and enjoy exploring them at a more leisurely pace.

 So why visit San Miguel de Allende?

-Because it makes up for that lack in spades with its art, architecture and culture – and its wonderful climate.
+Because it makes up for in spades – with its art, architecture, culture and wonderfully pleasant, not-too-hot, not-too-cold climate.

-It’s certainly one of the best places to visit in Mexico.
-When you’re ready to explore more of Mexico beyond the usual sun-and-sand holiday destinations, San Miguel de Allende should be on top of your list.
+When you’re ready to explore beyond Mexico’s sun-and-sand holiday destinations, San Miguel de Allende should be at the top of your list.

 1) Take the trolley